LWilsonDev/beer-list/README.md

 - [Bootstrap 4](https://getbootstrap.com/): I used the latest version of Bootstrap to speed up development and keep the design consistent throughout the app.
 - [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)): AJAX is used for the 'likes' to illiminate the need for a whole page refresh
 - [AWS S3](https://aws.amazon.com/s3/): Amazon Simple Storage Service (Amazon S3) is an object storage service.
 I created a new 'bucket' to host my static files and media.
-- [Travis CI](https://travis-ci.org/): Travis continious integration ensures the build is passing with each commit to Github.
 - [Stripe](https://stripe.com/): For secure payment

 ## Testing